xma711/notebook/software_engineering/readings/code_complete2/software_development/README.md

 Key points:
 	- every programming language has strengths and weakness.
-Be aware of the specific strenghs and weaknesses of the language you're using.
+Be aware of the specific strengths and weaknesses of the language you're using.
 	- establish programming conventions before you begin programming.
 It is nearly impossible to change code to match them later.
 	- most construction practices exist than you can use on any single project.